Dolphyn History, Family Crest & Coats of Arms

 The surname Dolphyn was first found in Cumberland at Dovenby, a township, in the parish of Bridekirk, union of Cockermouth, Allerdale ward below Derwent.
 "This place was called also Dolphinsby, from Dolphin, son of Alward, whose descendants were seated here till the reign of Henry III."

 Early History of the Dolphyn family

-Another 401 words (29 lines of text) covering the years 1068, 1193 and 1606 are included under the topic Early Dolphyn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dolphyn research.
+Another 201 words (14 lines of text) covering the years 1068, 1193 and 1606 are included under the topic Early Dolphyn History in all our PDF Extended History products and printed products wherever possible.

 Dolphyn Spelling Variations

 Church officials and medieval scribes often spelled early surnames as they sounded.
 This practice often resulted in many spelling variations of even a single name.
 Early versions of the name Dolphyn included: Dolphin, Dolfin, Dalphin, Daulphin, Daulphine, Dolphine, Dolfine and many more.

 Early Notables of the Dolphyn family (pre 1700)